meltyourface/blank/posts/Life-and-death/Ancient-Necromantic-Ritual-The-Invocatio-Aeternum/index.md

 Ab omni malo, et periculo spirituum.
 Hanc artem facio sub invocationis vestrae."

-Translation: "I call upon you, guardians of the elements, Earth, Fire, Air, and Water, protect me from all evil and spiritual harm.
+**Translation**: "I call upon you, guardians of the elements, Earth, Fire, Air, and Water, protect me from all evil and spiritual harm.
 I perform this art under your invocation."

-Gestures:
+**Gestures**:
 4. While chanting, raise your staff, pointing it towards the sky, and the bell up high, signaling your intentions to the guardians.
 Then lower your staff to the ground in a sweeping motion to form a protective barrier, and ring the bell three times.
 The connection is now established and protected.

-Incantation:
+**Incantation**:
 5. Invoke the spirit you wish to communicate with by chanting the following in Aramaic, while visualizing their face in your mind:

 "Ruha d'qudshta men abbā qādīshā